theshadow27/docs-mcp-server/README.md

 ## Development & Advanced Setup

-This section covers running the server/CLI using Docker or directly from the source code for development purposes.
+This section covers running the server/CLI directly from the source code for development purposes.
+The primary usage method is now via the public Docker image as described in "Method 2".

-### Running with Docker
+### Running from Source (Development)

 This provides an isolated environment and exposes the server via HTTP endpoints.